Amarnath Temple: Lingam

-The Shiva Lingam at the shrine is a Swayambhu lingam.
+The lingam (an aniconic representation of Shiva) at the shrine is believed to be svayambhu (self-manifested).
 The lingam is a natural stalagmite formation inside a 40 m tall cave at an elevation of 3888 m on the Amarnath Mountain, which has a peak of 5186 m.
 The stalagmite is formed due to the freezing of water drops that fall from the roof of the cave onto the floor, resulting in an upward growth of an ice formation.
-Here, the stalagmites considered as the lingam, a physical manifestation of Shiva, form a solid-dome-shape.
-Two smaller stalagmites are thought to represent Parvati and Ganesha.
+The stalagmite, regarded as a physical manifestation of Shiva, forms a solid dome shape.
+Two smaller stalagmites are thought to represent his consort Parvati and son Ganesha.

-According to the ancient Hindu texts of the Mahabharata and Puranas a lingam represents Shiva.
 The lingam waxes during May to August, as snow melts in the Himalayas above the cave, and water seeps into the rocks of the cave; thereafter, the lingam gradually wanes.
 Religious beliefs hold that the lingam grows and shrinks with the phases of the moon, reaching its height during the summer festival.
-Hindus believe this is the place where Shiva explained the secret of life and eternity to his divine consort, Parvati.
+Hindus believe this is the place where Shiva explained the secret of life and eternity to Parvati.

 Lidder Valley, where the cave is located, has a number of glaciers.
-In 2009, glaciologist M. N. Koul, the former head of the geography department at the University of Jammu, has said that while more scientific studies are needed, contributors to change in lingam size could include changes in the water's pathways to the lingam.
+In 2009, glaciologist M. N. Koul, the former head of the geography department at the University of Jammu, said that while more scientific studies were needed, contributors to change in lingam size could include changes in the water's pathways to the lingam.
 The cave is made of limestone and gypsum.
 Heat generated by tourists affects the size of the stalagmite.
 Outside temperature changes also affect their size.
 To minimize artificially induced temperature changes, helicopter trips and helipad sites are regulated.
 There has been talk of artificially extending the life of the stalagmites; this was met with objections.

 History

 Ancient history

-The book Rajatarangini (Book VII v.
-183) refers to Krishaanth or Amarnath.
+The cave temple and pilgrimage are mentioned in several ancient Sanskrit texts, including the c.
+6th–7th century Nilamata Purana and the 12th century chronicle Rajatarangini of Kalhana, which refer to them as Amareshvara and Amareshvara yatra.
+The Rajatarangini also mentions the Sheshnag Lake, which it describes as falling on the yatra route.
 It is believed that in the 11th century CE, Queen Suryamati gifted trishulas, banalingas and other sacred emblems to this temple.
-Rajavalipataka, begun by Prajna Bhatta, contains detailed references to the pilgrimage to Amarnath Cave Temple.
-In addition, there are further references to this pilgrimage in many other ancient texts.